 The mission of Pima Community College is to offer you the highest quality instruction in an environment where you will gain the most benefit.

 Pima is your community college.
-As you prepare for your chosen occupation, each member of the faculty and every support employee is dedicated to helping you achieve your full potential.
+As you make career and education decisions, each member of the faculty and every support employee is dedicated to helping you achieve your full potential.